Earth and Planetary Sciences (EARTH)

 EARTH 313-0 Radiogenic Isotope Geochemistry (1 Unit)

 Application of radiogenic isotopes to problems in geochemistry, petrology, hydrology, oceanography, ecology, and environmental science.
 Includes radioactive decay, nucleosynthesis, cosmochemistry, geochronology, mixing processes, and numerical modeling.
-Recommended Background: At least one year of chemistry coursework.
+Recommended Background: CHEM 132-0, or equivalent.

 EARTH 314-0 Organic Geochemistry (1 Unit)